Planning & Organising Removals To Spain

 Check carefully what services each quote includes before accepting an offer.
 Some of the cheap ones may include the most basic package and just one porter.
-You need to talk to different companies and get them evaluate the contents of your house personally to obtain useful final quotes.
+You need to talk to different companies and get them to evaluate the contents of your house personally to obtain useful final quotes.

 This is the most popular option with most international moving companies.

 If you choose to move this way, your goods will be loaded directly into containers, with a customs seal placed on each.
 These will then be loaded onto the vessel and delivered to your new home.
-However, transporting containers to Spain via sea freight is in general a slow process, so you do need to plan well in advance.
+However, transporting containers to Spain via sea freight is, in general, a slow process, so you do need to plan well in advance.

 You can opt for a whole container (dedicated container load), or a partial load (shared container load).